chanhosuh/resume/resume.md

 # Employment
 - **APY.Finance**\
-  Aug 2020 - current, *Smart contract development \& devops*
+  Aug 2020 - current, *Blockchain development \& devops*
     - Created contracts and deployments for governance token and liquidity mining with 80 million USD in total value locked.